Yelfive/md-notes/GoLang/Grammar-Basics.md

 Tags of `struct` is optional for one field, it can be retrieved by GoLang `reflect`.
 However if tags are given in form of `key="value" key="value"`, reflect can conveniently get values for keys like the example above.

-- If the tag is not conveniently formed, `Tag` can be used to get the literal string.
+- If the tag is not conveniently formed, `string(Tag)` can be used to get the literal string.
 - If the tag is conveniently formed, `Lookup` and `Get` can be used to "get value by key"

     ```go